Colorado Springs, Colorado: Geography

-The city lies in a semi-arid Steppe region,with the Southern Rocky Mountains to the west, the Palmer Divide to the north, high plains further east, and high desert lands to the south when leaving Fountain and approaching Pueblo.
+The city lies in a semi-arid Steppe region, with the Southern Rocky Mountains to the west, the Palmer Divide to the north, high plains further east, and high desert lands to the south when leaving Fountain and approaching Pueblo.
 Colorado Springs is 69 mile or at best one hour and five minutes south of Denver by car using I-25.

 Colorado Springs has the greatest total area of any municipality in Colorado.
-At the 2020 United States census, the city had a total area of 507.019 km2 including 0.937 km2 of water.
+During the 2020 United States census, the city had a total area of 507.019 km2 including 0.937 km2 of water.